coleifer/peewee/docs/peewee/quickstart.rst

 There are lots of :ref:`field types <fields>` suitable for storing various types of data.
 Peewee handles converting between *pythonic* values those used by the database, so you can use Python types in your code without having to worry.

-Things get interesting when we set up relationships between models using foreign keys.
+Things get interesting when we set up relationships between models using `foreign keys (wikipedia) <http://en.wikipedia.org/wiki/Foreign_key>`_.
 This is easy to do with peewee:

 .. code-block:: python